ComPWA/pycompwa/doc/source/contribute/python.rst

 changes for instances when you run a cell.
 There is no simple solution for this other than to clean the cell output upon saving.
-Cell output will be striped automatically with `nbstripout <https://github.com/kynan/nbstripout>`_ upon committing if you have :ref:`activated pre-commit <contribute:pre-commit>`.
+Cell output will be striped automatically with `nbstripout <https://github.com/kynan/nbstripout>`_ upon committing if you have :ref:`activated pre-commit
+<contribute/python:pre-commit>`.

 Jupyter offers several other useful extensions that can be activate `like this
 <https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html#enabling-disabling-extensions>`_.